Skip to main content

 Bugs like trash just as much as they like fresh food.
 If you let your trash cans overflow, bugs are more likely to try to get at the goods.
 Any trash that lands on the floor of the cupboard you keep your trash bin in and isn’t cleaned thoroughly quickly becomes a bug magnet.
 Even if you take out the trash regularly, your trash cans can still get sticky and dirty.
 Clean out your trash receptacles every few weeks to get rid of any garbage left behind and keep bugs away.

-Distressed girl sitting on couch surrounded by clutter
+Distressed girl sitting on couch surrounded by clutter.

 4. Get rid of clutter

 Even if your house is relatively clean, cluttered rooms and areas are perfect places for bugs to hide.
 So organize your bathroom, your bedroom, your kitchen, your guest rooms, and your laundry area.
 The more clutter in your home, the more likely you will have insects stashed away in those tiny places.
-Piles of laundry on the floor, cluttered countertops in both the kitchen and bathrooms, and piles of toys in kids’ rooms are all places bugs love to hang out.
+Piles of laundry on the floor, cluttered countertops in the kitchen and bathroom, and piles of toys in kids’ rooms are all places bugs love to hang out.
 Keeping your home clean and clutter-free should help keep bugs away.

 Taking care of plants in a home